 2.1.2.2.1 Zero-dimensional spatial region

-Elucidation: A zero-dimensional spatial region is a point in space.
-[037-001]
+a(zero-dimensional spatial region)[Elucidation: A zero-dimensional spatial region is a point in space.
+[037-001]]

 2.1.2.2.2 One-dimensional spatial region

-Elucidation: A one-dimensional spatial region is a line or aggregate of lines stretching from one point in space to another.
-[038-001]
+a(one-dimensional spatial region)[Elucidation: A one-dimensional spatial region is a line or aggregate of lines stretching from one point in space to another.
+[038-001]]

-Examples: an edge of a cube-shaped portion of space.
+a(one-dimensional spatial region)[Examples: an edge of a cube-shaped portion of space.]

 A line is a connected one-dimensional spatial region.